2017 Honda Accord Sport vs 2017 Honda Accord Sport Special Edition

 Both the 2017 Honda Accord Sport and Sport Special Edition are currently available to test drive at Cale Yarborough Honda.
 Stop by the dealership to compare their features for yourself.

 *MSRP excluding tax, license, registraing, $835.00 destination charge and options.
 Dealer prices may vary.

-**23 city / 32 highway / 26 combined mpg rating for 6MT models.
-26 city / 34 highway /29 combined mpg rating for Sport CVT models.
 Based on 2017 EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.
+Your actual mileage will vary, depending on how you drive and maintain your vehicle, driving conditions, battery pack age/condition (hybrid only) and other factors.